Scaling Opponent Shaping to High Dimensional Games: Experiments

 \textbf{CoinGame} is a multi-agent gridworld environment that simulates social dilemmas (like the IPD) with high-dimensional states and multi-step actions \citep{lerer2017coingame}.
 Two players, blue and orange, move around a wrap-around grid and pick up blue and orange coloured coins.
 When a player picks up a coin of any colour, this player receives a reward of $+1$.
 When a player picks up a coin of the co-player's colour, the co-player receives a reward of $-2$.
 Whenever a coin gets picked up, a new coin of the same colour appears in a random location on the grid at the next time step.
 If both agents reach a coin simultaneously, then both agents pick up that coin (the coin is duplicated).
 When both players pick up coins without regard to colour, the expected reward is $0$.
 In contrast to matrix games, the CoinGame requires learning from high-dimensional states with multi-step actions.

-\textbf{Spatial-Temporal Representations of Matrix Games (STORM)} extends matrix games to gridworld environments~\citep{vezhnevets2020options,flair2023jaxmarl}.
+\textbf{* in the Matrix} extends matrix games to gridworld environments~\citep{vezhnevets2020options}, where * is any normal-form game.
 For visual descriptions, see Figures \ref{fig:coin_game_viz}(c,d), \ref{fig:8subfigures}, and\ref{fig:ipditm_annotated}.
 Agents collect two types of resources into their inventory: \textit{Cooperate} and \textit{Defect} coins.
 Once an agent has collected any coin, the agent's colour changes, representing that the agent is ``ready'' for interaction.
 Agents can fire an `interact' beam to an area in front of them.
 If an agent's interact beam catches a ``ready'' agent, both receive rewards equivalent to playing a matrix game *, where their inventory represents their policy.
 For example, when agent 1's inventory is 1 \textit{Cooperate} coin and 3 \textit{Defect} coins, agent 1's probability to cooperate is 25\%.
 For all details see Appendix \ref{app:environment}.

-STORM introduces a series of novel complexities for shaping over the CoinGame and finite matrix games.
+* in the Matrix introduces a series of novel complexities for shaping over the CoinGame and finite matrix games.
 The environment is substantially more demanding than the previous games---it is partially observable, has complex interactions, and much longer time horizons.
 For shaping, partial observability makes temporally-extended actions harder to estimate.
 Shapers are also incentivised to speed up co-players learning, as the environment only allows interactions after both agents have picked up a coin.
 We explore two specific implementations of the game: ``IPD in the Matrix'' (IPDitM) and ``IMP in the Matrix'' (IMPitM).

 \textbf{For our baseline comparisons}, we compare \method{} against multiple baselines: Naive Learners (NLs), variants of \textsc{M-FOS}, and \textsc{GS}.
 A NL does not explicitly account for the learning of the co-player across different episodes.
 In all of our experiments, the co-player is a NL.
 We train meta-agents until convergence in their respective environments.
 Then, we evaluate the performance of fixed meta-agents against new co-player (NL) initialisation $\phi_{-i}$.
 Additional implementation details and hyperparameters for each game are provided in Appendix~\ref{appendix:cg_hyper}.\footnote{The codebase is open-source \citep{willi2023pax}.}